 T: You’re in the kitchen.
 How are you feeling?

-C: Yes, so, in the kitchen, I make sure that everything is plugged out.
+C: In the kitchen, I make sure that everything is plugged out.
 I check the blender, the coffee machine, and the kettle. and next, I check the stove.
 One, two, three, four.
 1-off, 2-off, 3-off, 4-off.
 Off, off, off, off.
 OK.
 It is off.
 I made sure that all the four knobs are looking at the same direction.
 OK.
 I am doing it again just to make sure.
 OK.
 I can leave the kitchen now.
 I am leaving.
 I will go upstairs and check the iron again.
 But maybe I should check the stove for one more time.
 One more time before I go upstairs, I’ll go back to the stove.

 T: So, you checked the stove, you were leaving, and then you decided to check again.
 What happened there?